 - Heel-Face Turn: Takes a while to get there, but happens officially when Gourry is kidnapped by Hellmaster.

-- The Load: Up until the very end, where she is surprisingly the one to push Lina into unleashing the Giga Slave on Hellmaster.
+- The Load: Up until the very end she is no help to anyone.
+Then she is the one to push Lina into unleashing the Giga Slave on Hellmaster.

 - Love at First Sight: Crushes on (chronologically) Zelgadis, Gourry, Xellos, and Zangulus at the drop of a hat, and she settles down with the latter by the end of the season.